-RETIREMENT BENEFITS CONTRIBUTION ABOVE STATE MINIMUM SALARY SCHEDULE
+RETIREMENT BENEFITS CONTRIBUTION ABOVE STATE MINIMUM SALARY SCHEDULE statutory minimum salary.

-School districts are required to pay to TRS a contribution for certain employees who receive more than the statutory minimum salary.
 The Texas attorney general has ruled that across-the-board pay raises provided by the Legislature are not considered part of the state minimum salary schedule and that districts must pay the TRS contribution on the amount of the pay increase.